benjamin-keil-crypto-worx/bitfox-wiki/docs/pages/quickStart.md

     // please checkout our Documentation on Alerting & Notification.
     .telegramChatId(String)

-    // Alerting & Notification Email Speficic Parameter to identify who send the email!
+    // Alerting & Notification Email Specific Parameter to identify who send the email!
     .emailFrom(String)

-    // Alerting & Notification Email Speficic Parameter to identify where the email should be send to!
+    // Alerting & Notification Email Specific Parameter to identify where the email should be send to!
     .emailTo(String)

-    // Alerting & Notification Speficic Parameter setting custom data for Alerts .alertExtras(Object)
+    // Alerting & Notification Specific Parameter setting custom data for Alerts .alertExtras(Object)

     // Final build call applies the data, creates a BitFoxEngine instance and returns it back to callee.